LiarOnce-LoongAL/loong-compatible-database/docs/en/hardwares/netswift.md

 prev: false
 next: false
 ---
-# NetSwift Ethernet
+# Wangxun/NetSwift Ethernet

-:::danger
-This tutorial currently only applies to Linux kernel versions 4.19-6.8.
-Linux kernels above 6.8 may fail to compile and install the driver due to header file issues.
-If you encounter compilation or installation issues, please switch to other hardware or wait for upstream updates.
+## Linux 6.1 and Above

+:::tip
+Starting from Linux 6.1, the NIC products from Wangxun have been integrated into the Linux kernel mainline, and there is no longer a need to install the driver source code separately.
 :::

+If the hardware is not recognized, simply execute `modprobe txgbe` (for 10 Gigabit NIC products) or `modprobe ngbe` (for Gigabit NIC products).

+**If the kernel version of your current distribution is below 6.1, please continue reading the following content:**

 ## WX1820 Series {#wx1820}